NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_changelog.md

 [improvement] Organized/standardized all function categories.
 [fix] Connected the loot handler, routing the correct methods to server and client.
 [fix] Ensured that animation layers are re-linked if an animation instance is re-instantiated.
+[fix] Corrected order in which equipments add GAS-related objects, so a potential actor causer is ready.
+[fix] Ensured that loaded items register for lifecycle updates so they can be added to the internal list.
 ```

 ## 2.12.44 - 11/12/2025